bhardwajRahul/anterra/README.md

 - `dns_records.tofu`: DNS A records defined in code (safe to commit)

 **What Gets Committed**:
-- ✅ Secret IDs (UUIDs) - just identifiers
+- Secret IDs (UUIDs) - just identifiers
-- ✅ DNS records in code
+- DNS records in code
-- ✅ All `.tofu` configuration files
+- All `.tofu` configuration files
-- ❌ Access tokens (environment variable only)
+- NOT: Access tokens (environment variable only)
-- ❌ Actual secret values (fetched at runtime)
+- NOT: Actual secret values (fetched at runtime)

 ## Cloudflare DNS Management